 Clark County Nevada offers a magnitude of entertainment and services for those in Las Vegas.
 As a cultural and creative hub, the Clark County Public Arts community is expansive!

 If you’re a fan of public art, community outreach, or installment art, then take time to explore the Public Arts tab to open a plethora of free sights to explore.
-For example, some attractions include the Wetlands Park Sculpures, the Dream Machine Sculpture, and Art Along Flamingo Arroyo Trail.
+For example, some attractions include the Wetlands Park Sculptures, the Dream Machine Sculpture, and Art Along Flamingo Arroyo Trail.

 48. Ethel M Chocolate Factory and Gardens Free Self-Guided Tour